 Sometimes you just want to keep prying eyes away from your stuff.
 We understand.
 There are a variety of ways to do it too.
 Applocks provide a quick, if somewhat ineffective, means of privacy.
 There are also special vault apps that store files and hide files from other apps.
 Of course, there are also OEM solutions as well.
 Whatever you choose to go with should keep out snoopy roommates or kids.
-However, a tech savvy individual can bypass these without too much effort.
+However, a tech-savvy individual can bypass these without too much effort or a little Google Searching.
 Additionally, a bug or a forgotten password means losing quite a bit of data.
 It’s not the end of the world, but more of a heads up that these aren’t infinitely secure apps and they do have problems.
-These really only provide short term privacy benefits.
+These really only provide short-term privacy benefits.
 In any case, here are the best gallery vault apps for Android!

 Price: Free / $2.99

 1Gallery is one of the newer gallery vault apps on the list.
 It’s a mix of a regular gallery along with a gallery vault function.
 You can view your images, GIFs, and videos as you normally would or lock them behind a vault and view them there.
 The vault includes full encryption for every file along with a couple of different ways to access the vault (PIN, pattern, fingerprint).
 Additionally, it works with RAW, SVG, and even panoramic images.
 Some other features of this one include a super basic photo and video editor, a few different themes to choose from, and a relatively low price tag.
 It’s a good entrant into the category.

 See also: The best photo editor apps for Android